maynhile13105/AI-Probabilistic-Model/README.md

 The following heatmap visualizes the correlation between different stock-related features; red signifies positive correlation, blue signifies negative correlation, and white signifies no correlation.
 ![correlation_heatmap](images/correlation_heatmap.png)

-## Data Preprocessing
+### Data Preprocessing
+1. Imputation:

 For data preprocessing, there are some missing values for 'percent_change_volume_over_last_wk' and 'previous_weeks_volume':

 ![image](https://github.com/user-attachments/assets/c8058998-71ee-4295-86c7-6cf8271824ca)

 So we decided to fill in the missing values with the median of each type of stock.

+2. Standardization
-We also noticed that there are a lot of '$' signs in the data, so we decided to remove all the dollar signs ('$').
-Finally, we added 3 more new columns which are 'PriceChange',	'VolumeChange', and
+ noticed that there are a lot of '$' signs in the data, so we decided to remove all the dollar signs ('$').
+Finally, we added 3 more new columns which are 'PriceChange',	'VolumeChange', and 'MarketTrend'.

- 'MarketTrend'.
+3. Feature expansion:
 The data for each of these columns is from converting the continuous values of 'percent_change_price', 'percent_change_next_weeks_price', and 'percent_change_volume_over_last_wk' to discrete values.

-# Finalized dataframe:
+### Finalized dataframe:
 <img width="1236" alt="df" src="https://github.com/user-attachments/assets/1f019254-3e53-4a18-97dc-7753d36507bb" /><img width="436" alt="df-continue" src="https://github.com/user-attachments/assets/470dac6d-0715-4a46-8041-5e59e50bfc71" />

 - quarter: the yearly quarter (1 = Jan-Mar; 2 = Apr=Jun).